Dululu – little village gateway to big adventure

 Are there camping grounds in Dululu?

 The Dululu Rest Area is next door to the tennis courts and serviced with toilets and new sheltered picnic facilities.
-For a small charge, campers can use the 48-hour powered sites at the rear of the courts, complete with hot showers for a donation.
+For a small charge, campers can use the short stay (7 nights max stay) powered sites at the rear of the courts, complete with hot showers for a donation.

 Lake Victoria is a free bush camp area and no booking is required.
-There are no facilities and it is a peaceful setting among the eucalypt trees and perfect for fishing, swimming and skiing.
-From Dululu take the Burnett Hwy south for 20 km.
-Turn right into Dooney’s Road (unsealed) and follow for about four kilometres.
+There are no facilities and it is a peaceful setting among the Eucalypt trees and perfect for fishing, swimming and skiing.
+From Dululu take the Burnett Highway south for 20 km.
+Turn right into Dooney’s Road (unsealed) and follow for about 4 km.
 Take the turn off to the right and go through a gate to Lake Victoria.
-The campsite is a further one kilometre along at the road.
+The campsite is a further 1 km along the road.